 The Colorado River rarely reaches the sea.
 Here's why

-For most of its 6 million year existence, the Colorado River ran from the Continental Divide, high in the Rocky Mountains, downward and west, through forest and red rock, to a lush delta at the northernmost tip of the Gulf of California.
-Its winding descent carved, amongst other wonders, what people now call the Grand Canyon.
+For most of its 6 million-year existence, the Colorado River ran from the Continental Divide, high in the Rocky Mountains, downward and west, through forest and red rock, to a lush delta at the northernmost tip of the Gulf of California.
+Its winding descent carved, among other wonders, what people now call the Grand Canyon.

 Today, the Colorado is so siphoned and stalled by canals and dams that only a trickle of its water ever reaches the sea.
 Its terminus is now a salt flat.